oneeve8/kobble-data/content/videonarrativehowto.md

 Here is a slide presentation with images of Mark Twain.

 Next I’ll show you how to create a folder.
-Creating a folder is simple, all you need to do is select folder as your item type, enter your titleyour markdown view.
+Creating a folder is simple, all you need to do is select folder as your item type, enter your title and subtitle.
+Folders can help you consolidate your work

+Notice the top bar in your Kobble your markdown view.
 Be sure to check out our Markdown cheat sheet if you need help with Markdown syntax.
 Triple colons s

 Kobble is so unique, that you may not have ever seen anything like it before.